xerocopy/Colab-gpu-clip/README.md

-This is a repository to guide you to prepare gpu container on local machine (together with some usefull notebooks)
+This is a repository to guide you to prepare gpu container on local machine (together with some usefull notebooks) (the docker container is finalised in my docker repo, but I will need some time to tidy this space up later .....)

 ###prepare gpu on local machine######